drfrag666/RUDE/README.md

  * Enable loading 16 bit RIFF wavs in .wads (SmileTheory).
  * Doom 1.0 and 1.1 emulation (SmileTheory).
  * Draw the player mugshot with max view.
- * Supports SIGIL (even multiplayer), E1M4b and E1M8b (Crispy).
+ * Supports SIGIL and SIGIL II (even multiplayer), E1M4b and E1M8b (Crispy).
- * Extended setup to support SIGIL and new features.
+ * Extended setup to support SIGIL, SIGIL II and new features.
 Can warp to title.
  * There's a new 'Unholy massacre' skill level (-skill 6). :D Double monsters, lesser health pickups, zombiemen got a point blank attack, pistol with increased accuracy and damage, bumped minimum damage dealt for punch and you can eat gore when very low on health.
  * Replaced the Unholy Massacre title graphic.
-Thanks JNechaevsky!
+Thanks Julia Nechaevskaya!
- * Doom: remove SPECHIT limit (Crispy).
+ * Remove SPECHIT limit (Crispy).
- * Doom: entirely remove INTERCEPTS limit (fixes all-ghosts bug).
+ * Entirely remove INTERCEPTS limit (fixes all-ghosts bug).
  * Heretic: entirely remove INTERCEPTS and SPECHIT limits (Crispy).
  * Got rid of supersized PNGs (Crispy).
  * Fixed backpacks from Marshmallow (idea and bits of code):